lndecastro/AICofounder/EAIBS/Module2_Customer_Idea_Discovery.md

 Then list their top 3 Pains and top 3 Gains.
 ```

----

-### Stage 2: Define — The Problem Statement
+### Stage 2: Define - The Problem Statement

-After empathizing, design thinking requires you to crystallize what you have learned into a
+After empathizing, design thinking requires you to consolidate what you have learned into a
-sharp, human-centered **problem statement** — sometimes called a Point-of-View (POV) statement.
+sharp, human-centered **problem statement**, sometimes called a Point-of-View (POV) statement.

 **The POV formula:**